-I ended up making quite a study of it, this Chipotle Chicken Burrito.
+I ended up making quite a study of it, this Chipotle Chicken Burrito Copycat Recipe.
 I didn’t mean to.
 I didn’t want to.
-I just wanted to make a flippin’ burrito for my kid. 🙂 I started around October with a copycat recipe, and disappointed, in the next few weeks, I tried every “tastes just like Chipotle” recipe I could find.
+I just wanted to make a flippin’ burrito for my kid. 🙂 I started around October with a copycat recipe, and disappointed, in the next few weeks I tried every “tastes just like Chipotle” recipe I could find, around a dozen or so.
 None of them did.

 I searched for hints and clues from Chipotle’s site and employees.
 For months (obsessive much? yeah…) I studied, tasted, and refined, again and again.
-When I thought I was close, I’d buy a bowl with Chipotle chicken (but to the side so it touched nothing else) and do a side by side tasting, then go back to the white board.
+When I thought I was close, I’d buy a bowl with Chipotle chicken (but to the side so it touched nothing else) and do a side by side tasting, then go back to the whiteboard.
+This week, Kraig gave Chipotle Chicken Burrito Copycat Recipe the thumbs up.
+And I don’t want Chipotle’s anything for a long time!

-Some Chipotle Grills use a flat top and others grill, and each has it’s own distinct flavor.
-Even on my grill, I couldn’t seem to get mine as smoky as the Chipotle restaurants – maybe a little mesquite on the coals or few drops of liquid smoke in the marinade would do it.
+Some Chipotle Grills use a flat top and others grill, and each has its own distinct flavor.
+Even on my grill, I couldn’t seem to get mine as smoky as the Chipotle restaurants that grilled their chicken did – maybe a little mesquite on the coals or few drops of liquid smoke in the marinade would do it if you want to experiment further.

 - 1 pound chicken breast or thighs, boneless, skinless*

-- 1 one-inch piece of Chipotle chile, seeds removed, diced and mashed
+- 1 one-inch piece of Chipotle chile, from a can of Chipotle Peppers in Adobo Sauce, seeds removed, diced and mashed

 - 1 tablespoon oil (Chipotle uses Rice Bran oil)